MalloZup/cosmic-river/README.md

 You can join #cosmic-river at https://clojurians.slack.com/

-or open a thread at http://clojureverse.org/
+or open a thread at http://clojureverse.org/,

-or open an Issue here.
+or feel free to open an issue here for technical details.

 # Roadmap: